tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Any Weapon

-When you hit with an attack using this weapon, if that enemy is the most dangerous foe in the battle (or tied for most dangerous, GM's assessment), you deal +1d4 per tier damage to it (champion: +1d8 per tier; epic: +1d10 per tier).
+When you hit with an attack using this weapon, if that enemy is the most dangerous foe in the battle (or tied for most dangerous, GM's assessment), you deal +1d4 per tier damage to it, +1d8 per tier at champion tier, and +1d10 per tier at epic tier.

 **Quirk:** Challenges others to improvised contests.